ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/shared_content.md

-# Marketplace
+# Shared Content

-The marketplace is one of the most fundamentally important aspects of game creation in Core.
+Shared content is one of the most fundamentally important aspects of game creation in Core.
 It allows for you to use, improve, and remix creations you or others have made public in order to create a wealth of content for all game creators on the platform - speeding up game development more than ever before.
 With that in mind, here's how to use it.

 !!!
 Warning
-    The marketplace contents for Staging and Production are _not_ the same.
+    The shared content for Staging and Production is _not_ the same.

-## Using The Marketplace
+## Using Shared Content

 Open up the `Shared Content` tab (go to `View -> Shared Content` to open the window if you don't see it already).